Julia Grant

-Julia Boggs Grant (née Dent; January 26, 1826 – December 14, 1902) was the first lady of the United States and wife of President Ulysses S. Grant.
+Julia Boggs Grant (née Dent; January 26, 1826 – December 14, 1902) was the First lady of the United States and wife of President Ulysses S. Grant.

 As first lady, she became the first woman in the position to write a memoir.
 Her memoirs, The Personal Memoirs of Julia Dent Grant, were posthumously published in 1975.

 Early life and education

 Julia Boggs Dent was born on January 26, 1826, at White Haven plantation west of St. Louis, Missouri.
 Her parents were Frederick Dent (1787–1873), a planter and merchant, and Ellen Wrenshall Dent.
-Frederick enslaved about 30 Africans, whom he freed only when compelled by law, having previously resisted moral arguments against slavery.
+Frederick enslaved approximately 30 Africans, whom he freed only when compelled by law, having previously resisted moral arguments against slavery.
 Her family were of English descent, and her mother was born in England.

+She grew up on her family's plantation, White Haven, where her father, Frederick Dent, provided a financially comfortable household.
+Dent's upbringing shielded her from hardship, she later recalled that life at White Haven, including family's enslaved laborers, were similar to her own.
+Grant was described as shy, sheltered, and largely removed from political life or the world beyond her family’s social circle.
+Descriptions portray her with limited exposure to household management or public life.

 Grant, a distant maternal relative to Confederate general James Longstreet, was the fifth of eight children.
-In her memoirs, Grant described her childhood as "one long summer of sunshine, flowers, and smiles…"
+In her memoirs, Grant described her childhood as "one long summer of sunshine, flowers, and smiles".

 Around 1831–1836, Julia attended the Gravois School, a co-educational one-room schoolhouse in St. Louis.
 From age 10 to age 17, Grant attended the Mauro Academy for Young Ladies in St. Louis with the daughters of other affluent parents.
 Grant was a boarding student during the week and returned home to White Haven on weekends.

 The Dent family was highly social, with visitors coming from among the elite class of Cincinnati, Louisville, and Pittsburgh.
-William Clark (of Lewis and Clark) and politician Alexander McNair were family friends.
+Explorer William Clark and politician Alexander McNair were family friends.

-As a young woman, Grant was a skilled pianist, an expert horsewoman, and a voracious reader of novels.
+As a young woman, Grant was a skilled pianist and expert horsewoman; 'she enjoyed literature but disliked mathematics'.

 Strabismus

 Grant was born with strabismus (more commonly known as "crossed eyes"), which prevents both eyes from lining up in the same direction.
 When she was younger, one of the best surgeons in the country offered to perform the simple operation that would fix them.
 Grant was not keen on surgery, however, and declined.

+Grant was self-conscious about her eye condition.
+As her public role increased, she wanted to correct her eye with surgery, but physicians considered her too old to perform the operation.
+According to accounts, she found comfort from her husband who told her that he admires her eyes as they were.

 Because her strabismus was never corrected, Grant almost always posed in profile for portraits.